samhine/riot-api-demo-python-requests/README.md

 Create a new file called `main.py`, and open it using your favourite text editor.
 I use VS Code (https://code.visualstudio.com/).

-To run `main.py` at any point to check your code is working, open a terminal in the directory and type `python main.py`. d
+To run `main.py` at any point to check your code is working, open a terminal in the directory and type `python main.py` (if you can't access access Python this way try following this tutorial: https://www.youtube.com/watch?v=BArhFr06nPM).

 Inside the `main.py` file we'll need a few things, copy and paste the following (NB: lines starting with a # are comments, not actual code).

 ```